EluciusFTW/SpectreCoff/README.md

     We want to feel the joy, and pain, of using our api in the fullest.
 That's why we have included a [cli project](#spectrecoff-cli) in this repository, where we expose the full documentation as well as provide examples for each functionality, using the api itself.
     ```fs
-    dotnet run table doc            // prints the documentation of the table module
+    dotnet run figlet doc            // prints the documentation of the figlet module
-    dotnet run table example        // shows examples of the module in action
+    dotnet run figlet example        // shows examples of the module in action
     ```

 To achieve even more simplicity and consistency across the different modules, we have also decided to bake in three convencience styles, called _standard_, _emphasize_ and _warn_ (working titles) which are supported and applied consistently as far as possible across the different modules.
 These can be modified globally as well, of course.